plrvn/data_science_py/README.md

 # data_science_py
-Notes on Data Science using Python
+Notes on Data Science with Python